rheinwerk-verlag/planning-poker-jira/README.rst

 #.
 Add encryption keys to your settings.
    This is used to encrypt your passwords before they are stored in the database.
-If you don't already have this defined, it's probably easiest to take your :code:`SECRET_KEY` and convert it to hex since that should be kept secret anyways.
+If you don't already have this defined, it's probably easiest to take your ``SECRET_KEY`` and convert it to hex since that should be kept secret anyways.
 See `encrypted fields docs <https://pypi.org/project/django-searchable-encrypted-fields/>`_ for more information on this setting.